AdobeDocs/experience-platform.en/help/sources/troubleshooting.md

 ### What date and time formats are supported?

 Sources supports a wide variety of datetime formats while ingesting data.
-More information about supported datetime formats can be found in the [data prep date functions guide](../data-prep/data-handling.md#dates).
+More information about supported datetime formats can be found in the dates section of the [Data Prep data handling guide](../data-prep/data-handling.md#dates).

 ### How do I format arrays in CSV, JSON, and Parquet files?